Looking for a fun art project? How about clay!? We’ve been experimenting with clay as I create a few art lesson plans that use clay:

 I’m using the term ‘clay’ loosely here to mean anything you can sculpt.
 While traditional clay came from the earth (yep, it’s mud- no wonder my boys love it so much!), you can now purchase clays made from all sorts of synthetic materials.
 You can also make your own clay with ingredients that you probably already have on hand.

 I have a pretty printable of my three favorite homemade clay recipes for you.
 These are all air-dry clays, so you won’t need to fire them in a kiln (a special kind of oven).
 You can download it here:

 My favorite store-bought clay is Crayola’s white Air Dry Clay.
-It’s only $5.50 for 2.5 lb at our local Walmart and closer to $4 at Michaels with a coupon.
+It’s only $5.50 for 2.5 lb at our local Walmart (or $38 for 25lb) and closer to $4 at Michaels with a coupon.
 (Where else can you get hours of entertainment for the whole family for that cheap?)
 Since it’s an air-dry clay you won’t need to fire it in a kiln (a special kind of oven), which is extra easy.

 We used about 3-5 oz for each of our clay projects, so the 2.5 lb tub lasted us for quite a few projects.

 Clay is a really fun medium to just experiment with, however, most students find they enjoy it more when they have some direction.
 (Which makes a lot of sense once you understand the Classical Model of Education!)

 There are only a few clay-specific basics you need to know: some vocabulary, how to form basic shapes, and how to attach pieces together.